tekteku/Housy-ILOGsys/MEGA_ROUTES_INTEGRATION_COMPLETE.md

-# HousyTunisia Enhanced Mega Routes Integration - COMPLETED ✅
+# Housy Enhanced Mega Routes Integration - COMPLETED ✅

 ## 🎉 SUCCESS SUMMARY

-The enhanced mega routes file has been successfully integrated into the HousyTunisia Node.js/Express project.
+The enhanced mega routes file has been successfully integrated into the Housy Node.js/Express project.
 All compilation errors have been resolved and the API is fully functional.

 ## ✅ COMPLETED FEATURES